vvarss/Plant-Disease-Detection/README.md

 # Plant-Disease-Detection
-This project is about classifying the plant leaves into different categories of diseases.
+This app is about classifying the plant leaves into different categories of diseases.
+It uses CNN(Convolutional Neural Networks) in identifying , and classifying the leaves into three different categories of diseases.